Zmyslny/laravel-inline-scripts/README.md

 composer require zmyslny/laravel-inline-scripts
 ```

-Register a custom Blade directive for your JavaScript file or files, typically in a service provider `AppServiceProvider`:
+Register a custom Blade directive for your JavaScript in your `AppServiceProvider`:

 ```php
 class AppServiceProvider extends ServiceProvider